 Any leftover ganache can be easily kept frozen for up to 2 months in an airtight container.
 Once defrosted, you can make more chocolate truffles.

-If you want to use up your leftover ganache straight away, you can use it to top up any pudding, for example, spoon it to a glass, top with yoghurt or cream, add colourful sprinkles, and you have an after dinner treat!
+If you want to use up your leftover ganache straight away, you can use it to top up any chocolate pudding, for example, spoon it to a glass, top with yoghurt or cream, add colourful sprinkles, and you have an after-dinner treat!

-You can also use leftover ganache instead of buttercream to cover your cupcakes or a cake.
+You can also use leftover ganache instead of buttercream to ice your cupcakes or a chocolate cake.
+Chocolate ganache is also perfect topping for chocolate pancakes or it can be blended into a traditional oat pudding instead of cocoa powder.

 Why are chocolate truffles called ‘truffles’?